Skiing & Snowboarding

 Japan has long been popular for its futuristic high-tech cities and ancient cities with exquisite gardens and temples, but its fantastic winter resorts have been a well kept secret.
 Niseko in Hokkaido is one of Japan's most famous winter resorts, and year on year is voted one of the top places to ski worldwide.
 Others you might have hear of include Furano, Myoko, Nozawa Onsen, Rusutsu and Hakuba.

-world.
-Japan was the first Asian country to host Winter Olympics in
+Japan was the first Asian country to host the Winter Olympics in

-sports conditions and facilities few international skiers and
+sports conditions, facilities, and provision of quality English information services, few international skiers and

 snowboarders have ventured to Japan to experience its amazing powder